Andreasgdp/notes/code-reviews/code-reviews.md

 ## Discussion

-- **How long would you expect from you make a PR to you have reviewers?**
+- **How long would you expect between submitting a pull request and having it reviewed?**

 ---

 ## Discussion

 - **Should we add the description template as a default on PRs?**

+---

+## Discussion

+- **Should we add the description template as a default on PRs?**
+  - _"Isn't this the guy that removed the template?"_

+---

+## Discussion

+- **Should we add the description template as a default on PRs?**
+  - _"Isn't this the guy that removed the template?"_
+    - Yes

 ---